vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 You can follow the instructions in the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#set-up-a-hosted-zone), or alternatively, follow these steps.
 The ExternalDNS documentation creates a subdomain on the hosted zone.
 You can do this, or just use the hosted zone itself.
 There is an extra step if you choose the subdomain route that is not reflected in the ExternalDNS documentation.
 This example will follow the ExternalDNS and call out the additional step.

 For this example, we are using the domain `k8squid.com`, and a subdomain of `external-dns-test`.

-1. Create the new hosted zone.
+1. Create the new hosted zone:

     ```shell
     aws route53 create-hosted-zone --name "external-dns-test.k8squid.com." --caller-reference "external-dns-test-$(date +%s)"